 A gun is pointed at your head.
 This gun will not misfire and the shot is always fatal.
 The gun is rigged to fire depending on the result of a quantum event.
 The quantum event has a equal chance of two outcomes just like a coin flip.

 If the many-worlds interpretation is true, then there must always exist a version of you that survived the event.
-This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero as we would normally expect.
+This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero with each pull of the trigger as typically expected.

 There are timelines where you either survive or die.
 The argument goes that you can’t possibly experience the timeline in which you are dead, so you must experience the one where you survive.
-Now this brings up some questions about individualism, but let’s go with it for now and I’ll address it a more at the end.
+This brings up some questions about individualism, but let’s go with it for now and address it at the end.

 This consequence is known as quantum immortality.
 Only you would experience this effect.
 Outside observers will still see you live or die at the expected probability of the quantum event.

-I have noticed that people often default to one of two different models quantum immortality.
+People often default to one of two different models of quantum immortality.

 This kind of quantum immortality takes the future into account.
 Every quantum event in the reality where you exist, even before you are born, are the ones that will enable you to live the longest amount of time.
 This is a global optimum.

 Wait a minute, the longest amount of time?
 That’s not infinite, this isn’t quantum longevity, it’s quantum immortality!
 Well, longest can include infinite.
 Also, what if there is more than one infinite timeline?
 It could be chosen arbitrarily, or there simply is only one infinite timeline.
 Let me explain how that may be with an analogy.